Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [Manipulation and display of chemical structures](http://nbviewer.ipython.org/4316433), by [Greg Landrum](https://github.com/greglandrum), using rdkit.

+* [The sound of Hydrogen](http://nbviewer.ipython.org/urls/raw.github.com/Carreau/posts/master/07-the-sound-of-hydrogen.ipynb), visualizing and listening to the quantum-mechanical spectrum of Hydrogen.
+By [Matthias Bussonnier](http://github.com/Carreau).

 ### Pandas for data analysis

 Note that in the 'collections' section above there are also pandas-related links, such as the one for an [11-lesson tutorial](https://bitbucket.org/hrojas/learn-pandas).